 A toxoplasmosis test is a blood test that checks for antibodies to the Toxoplasma gondiiparasite.
 Your body's natural defence system (immune system) will make these antibodies only if you have been infected by this tiny parasite.
 The amount and type of antibodies you have shows whether your infection is recent or occurred in the past.
 More than one blood test may be done over several weeks.

-For most people, toxoplasmosis is not dangerous and goes away on its own.
+For most people, toxoplasmosis isn't dangerous and goes away on its own.
 But if a pregnant woman becomes infected and passes it on to her growing baby (fetus), it can cause blindness and brain damage in the fetus.

-You can become infected by eating food such as undercooked or raw meat from an infected animal or by handling an infected cat or its stool (feces).
-After you have been infected, you will have antibodies to Toxoplasma gondii for the rest of your life, so you cannot be infected again.
+You can be infected by eating food such as undercooked or raw meat from an infected animal or by handling an infected cat or its stool (feces).
+After you have been infected, you will have antibodies to Toxoplasma gondii.

 To see if your growing baby is infected, the test can be done on a sample of the fluid that is around your baby (amniotic fluid) taken during amniocentesis.

 A toxoplasmosis test is done to find out if a:

 In general, there's nothing you have to do before this test, unless your doctor tells you to.

 A health professional uses a needle to take a blood sample, usually from the arm.

 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.

 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.